jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 The main challenge will be to keep the code straight-forward and readable.

-If you want to know more about `will-change` I suggest two articles, one from [Paul Lewis][paul-will-change] and another one from [Sara Soueidan][sara-will-change] both explaining the nature of this property..
+If you want to know more about `will-change` there are two excellent articles, one from [Paul Lewis][paul-will-change] and another one from [Sara Soueidan][sara-will-change], both explaining the nature of this property.

 [paul-will-change]: https://aerotwist.com/blog/bye-bye-layer-hacks/
 [sara-will-change]: https://dev.opera.com/articles/css-will-change-property/